tud-hri/joan/docs/setup-carla-windows.md

 3. __Get specific JOAN assets__
 4. __Build PythonAPI__
 5. __Build and launch CARLA__
-6. __Wait and pray that your PC is fast enough to compile all the shaders in Unreal in a reasonable amount of time__
+6. __Wait and hope that your PC is fast enough to compile all the shaders in Unreal in a reasonable amount of time__
 7. __Adding JOAN Assets inside Unreal__

 The steps will be explained 1 step at the time with screenshots and command line commands you can easily copy paste.

 ### Step 1: Cloning the CARLA repository

 JOAN was tested with Carla version 0.9.9, other versions might work but no guarantees are given.
-To clone version 0.9.9 of the repository open a command window and navigate to the folder where you want to clone carla (if you don't know how to use the `cd` command to navigate in a terminal, check out [this page](https://www.computerhope.com/issues/chusedos.htm) first).
+To clone version 0.9.9 of the repository open a command window and navigate to the folder where you want to clone carla (if you don't know how to use the `cd` command to navigate in a terminal, check out [this page](https://www.computerhope.com/issues/chusedos.htm){target="_blank"} first).
 Please remember that the `git clone` command will also create a project folder named carla at the current location.
 Now type the following command:

     git clone https://github.com/carla-simulator/carla --branch 0.9.9